cutthroat78/sionnach.xyz/content/ansible.md

 ## Note

 This page is set around using Ansible in Linux and all commands, file paths and information will be based around using Ansible in Linux.
-I may write about using Ansible on Windows in the future or change this page to suit both using Ansible on Linux and Windows.
+I may write about using Ansible on Windows in the future or change this page to suit both using Ansible on Linux and Windows

 ## Intro to Ansible